julius-boettger/dotfiles/README.md

 - ⚠️ This guide assumes that you have either backed up your config files or don't care about them, as it may override or delete them.
 - 🚨 There is some stuff in here that is not prepared to be used by anyone else besides me, so you are **strongly advised** to look through these files on your own before using them.

+First install [NixOS](https://nixos.org/) and set it up far enough to have `git`, a network connection and a text editor available.

 Add channels for a stable NixOS release and [home-manager](https://github.com/nix-community/home-manager) (versions like `23.05` might need adjustment):
 ```shell
 # check subscribed channels